thoughtspot/thoughtspot.github.io/_data-integrate/clients/set-up-the-odbc-driver-using-ssis.md

 5. Set the **Transaction Size** to match the total number of rows that are expected to be loaded in the load cycle.

     Your transaction size can be quite large—even spanning a million rows.
-    However, too many small batches can leave the cluster in a rough state.
+    However, too many small batches can lead to degraded performance.
 This is because each batch acts as a separate transaction and creates a separate commit.
-Too many of these will slow down our system since each transaction creates a “data version” in our system.
+Too many of these will slow down our system since each transaction creates a new “data version”.
 In Pentaho, the transaction size setting is called Commit Size.

 6. Set the **Transaction Option** attribute of the Data Flow Task to **Supported**.